Arctic Blast Grips Parts Of the U.S., With Snow And Record-Breaking Cold

 Record-breaking cold and snowfall is numbing many parts of the U.S. from the Great Plains to the East Coast and north through New England.
 By Wednesday the cold snap is expected to spread farther south to the upper Texas coast in what is being described as an "arctic outbreak" by the National Weather Service.

-The dead of winter temperatures come with roughly five weeks of fall remaining on the calendar.
+The dead-of-winter temperatures come with roughly five weeks of fall remaining on the calendar.

 "The arctic airmass that has settled into the Plains will continue to spread record cold temperatures south and eastward into the Ohio Valley and down into the southern Plains," according to the National Weather Service.

-It adds: "low temperatures in the teens and 20s will be common along much of the East Coast, the Ohio Valley, and down as far south as the upper Texas coast, making it feel like the middle of winter for these areas."
+It adds: "Low temperatures in the teens and 20s will be common along much of the East Coast, the Ohio Valley, and down as far south as the upper Texas coast, making it feel like the middle of winter for these areas."

-An estimated 300 cold weather records are expected to be tied or broken by Wednesday.
+An estimated 300 cold-weather records are expected to be tied or broken by Wednesday.
 The National Oceanic and Atmospheric Administration estimates 30% of the continental U.S. is covered by snow.

 An estimated 300 records are expected to be broken/tied for the upcoming cold between Monday and Wednesday. pic.twitter.com/SrtzWuzP2f— WeatherNation (@WeatherNation) November 11, 2019

-Even in Texas where weather is typically mild this time a year saw temperatures drop nearly 40% in a 24-hour period between Monday morning and Tuesday morning.
+Even Texas, where weather is typically mild this time of year, saw temperatures drop nearly 40% in a 24-hour period between Monday morning and Tuesday morning.

 According to a NWS tweet, temperatures in Texas cities Galveston, Sugar Land and College Station dropped by 31%, 33% and 37% respectively.

-Forecasters say a "freeze and hard freeze warnings" are in effect from the Texas coast to coastal South Carolina, with temperatures beginning to gradually warm up by Thursday.
+Forecasters say a "freeze and hard freeze warnings" are in effect from the Texas coast to coastal South Carolina, with temperatures beginning to gradually rise by Thursday.

 A massive storm dumped nearly a foot of snow at the Buffalo, N.Y., airport, according to NWS, as of Tuesday afternoon.